 The City Arborist:

-Reviews private development plan and permit applications
+- Reviews private development plan and permit applications

-Communicates, educates, and sponsors outreach to citizens and businesses regarding the Urban Forest
+- Communicates, educates, and sponsors outreach to citizens and businesses regarding the Urban Forest

-Coordinates with concerned organizations and the business community to accomplish its mission
+- Coordinates with concerned organizations and the business community to accomplish its mission

 Wherever possible, the City plants and maintains large trees, which provide greater environmental benefits than smaller trees.
 Damaged trees provide important habitat niches, so they are left standing where it is safe to do so.
-The Neighborhood Tree Program is our greatest ally, coordinating volunteers to plant trees twice a year.
+Aside from the Urban Forestry Commission

 advises the Arborist and the City Council on policies, practices and regulations to ensure the health and future of the urban forest.